informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 #### Export Annotation Hierarchy

 This annotation only applies to table but MAY be annotated at the schema level to set a schema-wide default.
 If the annotation is missing on the table, we will get the export definition from the schema.

+#### Heurisistics

+If the annotation is missing from the table and the schema, client MAY apply a set of heuristics.
+Currently, chaise will apply some heursitscs only in `detailed` context (record app) which you can find more information about it [in here](export.md#how-ermrestjs-interperts-it).

 ### Tag: 2016 Export (_Deprecated_)